gum84/Megadrive-/Choosing-a-microcontroller.md

                     `-----------'
 ```

-### Arduino (or bare ATmega168/328)
+### Full Arduino Board
-**On a full Arduino board (or just MCU) all features are supported**.
+**On a full Arduino board all features are supported**.

 _Tech note: Unfortunately, there is no single port whose pins are all available, so we resort again to reading UP and DOWN from a different port.
 Technically we could use PORTD, but since working on a full Arduino board is mainly useful to get debugging messages through the serial port, we don't do that (PD0/1 are used for hardware serial).
-But if you put a single ATmega328 on a board and use its internal clock you also get a full PORTB, so we might support that in the future.
+But if you put a single ATmega328 on a board and set it to use its internal 8 MHz clock you also get a full PORTB, so we might support that in the future.
 On a side note, PORTD also has INT1 on pin2, so we could easily use the X61 read function for 6-button pads..._
 ```
                     ,-----_-----.
                     |1     A5 28| JP1/2 (Language)